Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

 As in the prototypical setting, our theory accommodates two types of elliptic pre-complexes, based on Neumann ($\NN$) or Dirichlet ($\DD$) conditions: \beq

 \eeq

 The overdetermined ellipticity of fully varying-order systems is most transparently understood via the semi-Fredholmness of their continuous Sobolev extensions, detailed in \secref{sec:overdetermined_douglas_nirenberg}.
-Validating this semi-Fredholmness is, however, more intricate than in the prototypical setting because Douglas--Nirenberg systems often lack a set of distinct, ``sharp'' uniform orders.
+Validating this semi-Fredholmness is, however, more intricate than in the prototypical setting because Douglis--Nirenberg systems often lack a set of distinct, ``sharp'' uniform orders.
 Consequently, the system $\fbD_{\alpha}$ (and its adapted adjoint) may not be representable as a direct sum of operators with uniform orders, precluding the systematic identification of orders in \secref{sec:overdetermined_ellipticity_intro}.

-The choice of specific orders for each component in a Douglas--Nirenberg system to allow a priori estimates of the form \eqref{eq:Sobolev_estimate} is classically known as the choice of \emph{weights}~\cite{DN55}.
-In \secref{sec:overdetermined_douglas_nirenberg}, we design a framework to systematically establish these a priori estimates by categorizing distinct classes of tuples of orders and classes for a given Douglas--Nirenberg system $\bD$.
+The choice of specific orders for each component in a Douglis--Nirenberg system to allow a priori estimates of the form \eqref{eq:Sobolev_estimate} is classically known as the choice of \emph{weights}~\cite{DN55}.
+In \secref{sec:overdetermined_douglas_nirenberg}, we design a framework to systematically establish these a priori estimates by categorizing distinct classes of tuples of orders and classes for a given Douglis--Nirenberg system $\bD$.

 Addressing the definition, identification, and manipulation of these tuples is a central technical challenge of this work, ultimately allowing the resulting Hodge theories to assume the clean forms detailed below.